Wacom-Developer/sdk-for-signature-android/README.md

 * About Activity: This window consists of a simple dialog box with the version, licensing and contact information.

-* SigObj Service: This class wraps the java Signature SDK SigObj methods and properties, and makes it visible as an Android service available for public access from other applications.
+* SigObj Service: This class wraps the java SDK SigObj methods and properties, and makes it visible as an Android service available for public access from other applications.

 * DynamicCapture Activity: Opens a window for capturing the signature and returns the signature data as a byte array.